 - Confirm health insurance coverages for patients and help them with billing questions or concerns

-- Check on patient claims submitted and appeal those that have been denied
+- Check on submitted patient claims and appeal those that have been declined

-- Act as a mediator between the healthcare provider, the insurance carriers and the patients for proper claim settlement
+- Function as a mediator between the healthcare provider, the insurance carriers and the patients for proper claim settlement

 - Generate and manage Accounts Receivables reports

-- Generate and take care of unpaid patient collections accounts
+- Generate and handle unpaid patient collections accounts

 Medical Coder and Biller Instruction and Certification

 - American Academy of Professional Coders (AAPC).